 Do not eat or drink anything by mouth after midnight the night before your arrival, or as directed by your preadmission nurse.
 Do not smoke, chew tobacco, chew gum, use breath mints or candy.
 This helps to prevent stomach contents from entering your airway while you are under anesthesia.
 Your nurse or surgeon's office will let you know if you should consume a clear liquid diet, take any special medications or follow bowel preparations.

-Your surgery will be cancelled or delayed if you consume anything after midnight (this includes chewing gum, hard candy, mints, or chew less tobacco), or the time you were instructed.
+Your surgery will be cancelled or delayed if you consume anything after midnight (this includes chewing gum, hard candy, mints, or chew-less tobacco).

 The preadmission nurse will tell you which medications to take on the day of your surgery or procedure.
 If you are instructed to take any of your medications the morning of surgery, take them with a sip of water, or as instructed.